shashwath63/shashwath63/README.md

 -  <h1> Hi there👋,I’m Shashwath</h1>
-- 👀 I’m interested in web development
+- 👀 I’m interested in development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning
-- I’m looking to collaborate in open source project
 - 📫 How to reach me ->shashwathbn10@gmail.com

 <!---